Innovative and digital approaches in health and welfare (DHV310)

 By the end of the course, the PhD candidate will be able to:

-• address complex theories and innovative approaches to research of long-term illness.
+• apply complex theories, and innovative and digital approaches to research

-• identify and articulate implications of specific theories and innovations in long-term illness research
+• identify and articulate implications of specific theories and innovative approaches in research on health and illness in a life course perspective

 General competence